Neradoc/discotool/README.md

-USB Infos / Disco Tool
+## USB Infos / Disco Tool
 Module and tool to discover all boards connected to USB.

+### Usbinfo module
-Usbinfo module: exposes the getDeviceList() function.
+Exposes the getDeviceList() function.
 Find boards on the host's USB bus and tries to match them with serial ports and mounted drives, virtual or not.
 When a drive is found, it lists circuitpython information if available: CPY version number and main files (code.py, etc.).
 Returns the list of boards found with their information, and a list of unmatched serial ports.
 ``` python
 [{
 	'manufacturer': 'Adafruit Industries LLC',